-- 36. Data retention controls would typically be in place to ensure that data quality requirements are not compromised as a result of risks associated with the storage of data.
+- 36. Data retention controls would typically be in place to ensure that data requirements are not compromised as a result of risks associated with the storage of data.
 This includes data hosting that is outsourced and/or located offshore.
-APRA's prudential standards and prudential practice guides on IT security, business continuity management and outsourcing provide specific requirements and guidance in this area. - 37.
-A regulated institution could find it beneficial to develop a formal archiving strategy that addresses the risks associated with data accessibility.
+APRA's prudential standards and prudential practice guides on security, business continuity management and outsourcing provide specific requirements and guidance in this area. - 37.
+A regulated entity could find it beneficial to develop a formal retention strategy that addresses the risks associated with data accessibility, and takes into account archiving and recovery requirements.
 Common issues in this area include accidental deletion, data corruption, changes in technology and poor asset management.
-The archiving strategy would normally include mechanisms to ensure that data retention complies with business requirements, including regulatory and legal requirements. - 38.
-As part of data retention, a regulated institution would normally implement robust protocols for data correction including approval and review of data changes, and maintenance of audit trails for tracking data changes.
+The retention strategy would normally include mechanisms to ensure that data retention complies with business requirements, including regulatory and legal requirements. - 38.
+As part of data retention, a regulated entity would normally implement robust protocols for data correction including approval and review of data changes, and maintenance of audit trails for tracking data changes.
 These controls would typically include appropriate segregation of duties, to reduce the potential for the actions of an individual to compromise data quality.